-The way video is consumed is changing fast.
-A report by Cisco suggests that by 2021, 80% of all traffic on the internet will be video-generated.
+The way video content is consumed is changing fast.
 And when you talk about videos, you have to mention YouTube.

 YouTube is great, but also weird.
 It can be extremely useful or completely pointless.
 The type of content on YouTube ranges from life-hacks and tutorials to “Lord Voldemort laughing like a retard for ten hours”.

 Why am I mentioning all this?
 Because it shows how diverse and vast YouTube’s audience is.
 In case you are still wondering why it is important to include YouTube in your marketing plan, here are a few stats for you:

 - YouTube is the second largest search engine after Google.

 - YouTube has nearly 2 billion monthly logged in users.

 - It is available in 88 countries and can be accessed in 76 different languages.

 - People pay more attention to YouTube ads than Facebook ads.